mdmoss/completed-linkerd-job-cleaner/README.md

 ## Running locally against a Kubernetes cluster

-No artifacts are published other than the Docker image, so to run locally you'll need to check out the repo and build yourself.
+No artifacts are published other than the Docker image, so to run locally you'll need to check out the code and build it yourself.

 Once you have, you can run against a cluster by providing a path to a kubeconfig file.